 What is captioning?

-Captioning is the text version of speech and other sound that can be provided on television, DVDs, via the internet, and at cinemas and theatres.
+Captioning is the text version of speech and other sound that can be provided on television, DVDs, online videos, and at cinemas and theatres.

 Captioning is usually displayed on the bottom of a video screen or on a separate screen and in some cases is positioned to show which character is speaking or where the sound is coming from.
 Colouring may also be used to distinguish between sounds.